borntofrappe/svelte-tutorial/Delayed Countdown/README.md

-# Countdown Timer
+# Delayed Countdown

-A component to count down a certain number of seconds and with a certain delay.
+A component to count down an arbitrary number of seconds after an arbitrary delay.

-Inspired by pokemon smile and the counter illustrating how long to brush one's own teeth, the component creates a nice playground for Svelte transitions, event forwarding and possibly a custom store.
+Inspired by pokemon smile and the counter illustrating how long to brush one's own teeth, the component creates a nice playground for Svelte transitions, event forwarding and possibly a store.

 ## Transitions